gottacatchenall/ms_sampling_effort/manuscript.md

 understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
-In this we explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
+We explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
 In so doing, we demonstrate that the realized false-negative rate is directly related to species relative abundance.
-Further we suggest that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Carlson2020WhaWou; @Moore2016OptEco].

-// what about the other stuff you show

 The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
 We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.
+We show that positive associations in co-occurence data can increase realized probability of false negatives, and demonstrate these positive associations are present in two spatially-replicated systems.
+We conclude by suggesting that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Carlson2020WhaWou; @Moore2016OptEco].

 # How many observations of a non-interaction do we need to classify it as a true negative?